Les Murray (poet): Controversies

-In 1996, Murray became involved in a controversy about whether Australian historian Manning Clark had received and regularly worn the medal of the Order of Lenin (p 276).
+In 1996, Murray became involved in a controversy about whether Australian historian Manning Clark had received and regularly worn the medal of the Order of Lenin.

 Adaptations

 In 2005, The Widower, a short film based on five poems by Murray, was released.
-It was directed by Kevin Lucas and written by singer-festival director, Lyndon Terracini, with music by Elena Kats-Chernin.
+It was directed by Kevin Lucas and written by singer and festival director Lyndon Terracini, with music by Elena Kats-Chernin.
 Its cast included Chris Haywood and Frances Rings.
 The five poems used for the film are "Evening Alone at Bunyah", "Noonday Axeman", "The Widower in the Country", "Cowyard Gates" and "The Last Hellos".
 Sydney Morning Herald reviewer Paul Byrnes concludes his review with:

 The film is stunningly beautiful at times, and wildly ambitious, an attempt to be both wordless and wordy, to get to the hypnotic state that poetry and music can induce while saying something meaningful about black and white attitudes to land and love.
 This last part, as I read Murray, is largely imposed and disruptive, trying to pin a romantic political agenda to the work that's hardly there.
 It makes the film too literal, too current, when it wants to lodge itself in the more mysterious part of the brain.
 The film still has a power – Haywood's performance is magnificent – but it never achieves a strong inner reality.
 It falls short of its own tall ambitions.